Biofouling Management

 Background

-The possible introduction of invasive aquatic species from biofouling is a potential threat to aquatic biodiversity.
-Biofouling accumulates on surfaces and structures immersed in or exposed to water.
-Biofouling is often described as micro- or macro- fouling.
-Microfouling is microscopic organisms that create a slime layer and macrofouling is visible growth of plants and animals.
+The possible introduction of invasive aquatic species (IAS) from biofouling is a potential threat to biodiversity.
+Biofouling accumulates on surfaces and structures immersed in or exposed to water and is often described as micro- or macro- fouling.
+Microfouling consists of microscopic organisms that create a slime layer whilst macrofouling forms a visible growth of plants and animals on the surface.
+To be considered invasive, the biofouling species must first establish itself on the surface of a ship, survive the voyage, reproduce or be dislodged, and then colonise a new habitat.
+Invasive species pose threats to human, animal and plant life, economic and cultural activities and the aquatic environment.

 In October 2001, the International Convention on the Control of Harmful Anti-fouling Systems on Ships (AFS Convention) was adopted by the International Maritime Organization (IMO).
 It sets forth requirements to prevent direct adverse impact on the environment from use of anti-fouling systems on ships.